 This hike was so much fun.
-One of my favorites.
+One of my favorites hikes in Oahu.
 When you arrive you will go through the mountain and work your way up to two different pillboxes, each with breathtaking views overlooking the North Shore of Oahu and the beautiful Banzai Pipeline beach area.
-You will also see the beautiful tidepools down below.
+You will also see the beautiful tide pools down below.
 This is the popular hike that we all see on social media with the peace sign.
 Yes that one.
-It’s so beutiful.
+It’s so beautiful.
 Definitely bring wipes or toilet paper as there’s no restrooms here.
 There’s shops and food trucks a little ways down the road closer to the Banzai Pipeline as well as restrooms which is a short driving distance from the parking area.
 Don’t miss out on the fish tacos there.
 They’re amazing.
 Best on the island.
-Read more about the hike here.

 No shops or restrooms on trail but there is a few food trucks and local shops on Kamehameha Hwy right down the road from the trail point.

 Length: 2.4 miles round trip

 59-178 Ke Nui Rd, Haleiwa, HI 96712

 Want to check out another pillbox hike?
 Lanikai Pillbox hike is another fun one to do.